Category Archives: Lexington-70’s

 “What’s my motivation?”

-“Don’t get arrested.
+“To not get arrested.
 If you see anyone in a uniform, lose the sign and disappear into the crowd…if there is one.
-Oh, and if Barker likes you and remembers, he may be the student director of next fall’s show.
+Oh, and if Baker likes you and remembers, he may be the student director of next fall’s show.
 Could help in auditions.
-We’re here.”
+Oh, here we are.”

 “Here” was in front of Kennedy’s Book Store at the corner of Limestone and Avenue of Champions.
 We tumbled out and stumbled about in front of 10-12 mildly befuddled students.
 I shouted; “One hundred dollars!”
 We reloaded the car and proceeded to a restaurant named Alfalfa’s, three other campus sites, and a witness-less finale at the courthouse in downtown Lexington (several miles from campus and half a state from the Peabody Coal Company).